 - The cell theory

 - Outline functions of membrane systems and organelles in cells

 - The structure of a typical bacterial cell

 - The structures of biomolecules and their functions

+- The structural components of viruses

 - The fluid mosaic model of membrane structure

 - Mode of action of enzymes

 - Stem cells

-- (a) outline the cell theory with the understanding that cells are the smallest unit of life, all cells come from preexisting cells and living organisms are composed of cells - (b) interpret and recognise drawings, photomicrographs and electronmicrographs of the following membrane systems and organelles: rough and smooth endoplasmic reticulum, Golgi body, mitochondria, ribosomes, lysosomes, chloroplasts, cell surface membrane, nuclear envelope, centrioles, nucleus and nucleolus - (c) outline the functions of the membrane systems and organelles listed in (b) - (d) describe the structure of a typical bacterial cell (small and unicellular, peptidoglycan cell wall, circular DNA, 70S ribosomes and lack of membrane-bound organelles) - (e) describe the structure and properties of the following monomers: - i. α -glucose and β -glucose (in carbohydrates) - ii. glycerol and fatty acids (in lipids) - iii. amino acids (in proteins) (knowledge of chemical formulae of specific R-groups of different amino acids is not required) - (f) describe the formation and breakage of the following bonds: - i. glycosidic bond - ii. ester bond - iii. peptide bond
+- (a) outline the cell theory with the understanding that cells are the smallest unit of life, all cells come from pre-existing cells, and living organisms are composed of cells - (b) interpret and recognise drawings, photomicrographs and electronmicrographs of the following membrane systems and organelles: rough and smooth endoplasmic reticulum, Golgi body, mitochondria, ribosomes, lysosomes, chloroplasts, cell surface membrane, nuclear envelope, centrioles, nucleus and nucleolus (for practical assessment, candidates may be required to operate a light microscope, mount slides and use an eyepiece graticule and a stage micrometer) - (c) outline the functions of the membrane systems and organelles listed in (b) - (d) describe the structure of a typical bacterial cell (small and unicellular, peptidoglycan cell wall, circular DNA, 70S ribosomes and lack of membrane-bound organelles) - (e) describe the structural components of viruses, including enveloped viruses and bacteriophages, and interpret drawings and photographs of them - (f) discuss how viruses challenge the cell theory and concepts of what is considered living - (g) describe the structure and properties of the following monomers: - i. α -glucose and β -glucose (in carbohydrates) - ii. glycerol and fatty acids (in lipids) - iii. amino acids (in proteins) (knowledge of chemical formulae of specific R-groups of different amino acids is not required) - (h) describe the formation and breakage of the following bonds: - i. glycosidic bond - ii. ester bond - iii. peptide bond